 After the griddle has been thoroughly cleaned, turn it on to evaporate any water which may remain on the surface after cleaning.
 To finish, apply a thin, uniform layer of oil to the cooking surface with an old towel.

-The Reasons You Should Change The Seasoning of Your Griddle
+Reasons You Should Seasoning Your Griddle

 A little seasoning periodically will help restore its non-stick surface.
 As time passes, the griddle will begin to develop an unattractive black finish.
-It’s a good thing; as you continue to use the griddle and put in the time to keep it clean, the less sticky it’ll become!
+It’s a good thing; as you continue to use the griddle and put in the time to keep it clean, the less sticky it’ll become.

 Before You Season Your Griddle